tom-seddon/b2/README.md

 To get the code for a particular version, check out that version's tag and then do a `git submodule update`.
-Each version also has its own branch, with a `v` prefix (for any matters arising while it's being prepared).
+Each version also has its own branch, with a `ver/` prefix (for any matters arising while it's being prepared).

-Branches with names beginning `_` are undefined.
+Branches with names beginning `wip/` are undefined.

 Once you're all set up: